 - 1. Keep inspection records up-to-date. - 2.
-Record and report all discrepancies to your supervisor. - A dirty Aerial Device and vehicle cannot be properly inspected.
+Record and report all discrepancies to your supervisor. - a.
+Records of frequent inspections do not need to be retained unless a discrepancy is found.
+In that case, a record of the discrepancy and the corrective action must be retained for five (5) years. - b.
+Periodic inspections must be dated, signed and kept for five (5) years. - 3.
+A dirty Aerial Device and vehicle cannot be properly inspected.
 Keep your Aerial Device and vehicle clean! - 4.
 Follow vehicle manufacturer's requirements for inspection, maintenance, and repairs. - 5.
 Only qualified personnel shall do repairs and inspections. - 6.
-Oil spills may require notifying Local, State, or Federal Authorities.!
+Oil spills may require notifying Local, State, or Federal Authorities. - 7.
+A post event inspection or test is required if the unit has been overloaded, shock loaded, overturned, in an accident, experienced electrical contact or applications of unintended external force.

-The following checklists must be used daily, 90 days (360 hours), 180 days (720 hours), 12 months (1,050 hours) and 5 year (5,250 hours).
+The following checklists must be used daily, 90 days (360 hours), 180 days (720 hours), and 12 months (1,050 hours).
 Failure to do so could endanger the life of the operator.
-Always remember, preventive maintenance can save much more than it costs.
+Always remember, scheduled maintenance can save much more than it costs.

-NOTE: The following check points listed are the minimum recommended by Terex South Dakota.
-They are subject to supplementation to conform with your own company regulations.
+NOTE: The following check points listed are the minimum recommended by Terex South Dakota, Inc. They are subject to supplementation to conform with your own company regulations.

-NOTE: Remember that the safety of all personnel and the operational efficiency of the Aerial Device are dependent upon good inspection checks and maintenance practices.

-NOTE: Dirty or dusty conditions or unusual weather conditions may require more frequent maintenance.
+- NOTE: Remember that the safety of all personnel and the operational efficiency of the Aerial Device are dependent upon thorough inspections and maintenance practices. - NOTE: Dirty or dusty conditions or unusual weather conditions may require more frequent maintenance.